 There are many ways to travel internationally for free that are effective ways to partially or fully discount the cost of traveling, but there’s one method that I want to call out as not a good way to travel for free, and that is begging.

 In a number of countries, particularly Southeast Asia, it’s not unusual to see a scruffy-looking Western backpacker crouched on a street corner holding a sign asking for money.
 These ostensibly wealthy by Southeast Asian standards beggers take money that might otherwise be given to locals with no choice but to live in abject poverty, and in a postcolonial world that’s not just a moral grey area, it’s very clearly wrong.

 If you aren’t willing to work your way around the world and can’t afford to travel without begging strangers for money, you simply can’t afford to travel.

 Final Thoughts on Traveling for Free

-As you can see from this list, there are actually many opportunities to internationally travel for free – especially for those willing to get creative about their employment and labor.
+As you can see from this list, there are actually many opportunities to internationally travel for free.
+People who are willing to get creative about their employment and labor have many options!